Mattsi-Jansky/interview-note-taking/README.md

 ## Todo

-* Add optional hints to questions.
-  * I don't want it to turn interviewing into a check-box exercise, so these should be optional and not expected.
-But it could be useful to have hints as to what correct answer is expected, particularly for technuical questions.
 * Select which categories to show.
   * Not every candidate is likely to apply to every category- this way you can select which categories to test a candidate on beforehand the interview starts.
   * Eg some categories might be "dotnet", "java", "javascript" and you could select from them the languages that this candidate has experience in.